-Memorial to the Murdered Jews of Europe: The choice of remembering
+Memorial to the Murdered Jews of Europe: Choice of Remembering

-Next to the Reichstag Palace, the Memorial to the Murdered Jews of Europe is undoubtedly the main emblematic ensemble of the new German identity.
-When visiting Berlin, no one can ignore this exceptional architectural work.
+Beside the Reichstag Palace, the Memorial to the Murdered Jews of Europe stands as a significant symbol of the new German identity.
+When visiting Berlin, this exceptional architectural work is impossible to ignore.

 In April 1999, the German Parliament celebrated its return to the Reichstag Palace after 50 years in Bonn.
-Two months later, on 25 June, it decided to erect a memorial dedicated to the memory of the 6 million European Jews murdered by the extermination policy of the National Socialist regime.
-The act, which endorses an exhausting debate that arose after German reunification in October 1990, sends a strong message to the nations of the world: reunified Germany rejects any political legacy of the Third Reich.
+Two months later, on June 25, it resolved to erect a memorial dedicated to the memory of the six million European Jews exterminated by the National Socialist regime.
+The act, which brings closure to a strenuous debate sparked after German reunification in October 1990, conveys a powerful message to the world: reunified Germany rejects any political legacy of the Third Reich.

-The memorial dedicates a space to the memory of the victims of the Shoah in the very heart of the capital, and it also sanctifies the new German identity, one of the pillars of which is the work of repentance for past crimes.
-Quoting Elie Wiesel, Sabina van der Linden-Wolanski recalled during the inauguration ceremonies that the children of the perpetrators can never be held responsible for the acts of their parents, but only for the way they carry out the work of remembrance.
+The memorial dedicates a space to the memory of the Shoah's victims at the capital's very heart, sanctifying the new German identity, which is founded significantly on the work of repentance for past crimes.
+As quoted by Sabina van der Linden-Wolanski during the inauguration ceremonies, Elie Wiesel noted that the children of the perpetrators can never be held responsible for their parents' actions, but only for the way they carry out the work of remembrance.

 The Memorial to the Murdered Jews is divided into two distinct parts.
-On the surface, it adopts an extremely impressive physical architecture, composed of thousands of more or less high steles on a gigantic space.
-The whole thing, which forms a perfectly coherent and ordered whole, is totalitarianism, a system in which human reason no longer has a raison d'être.
+On the surface, it presents an incredibly striking physical architecture, composed of thousands of steles of varying heights over a vast space.
+This totality, which forms a perfectly coherent and ordered entity, embodies totalitarianism, a system in which human reason ceases to exist.

-This is an innovative concept that leaves the visitor alone with his own interpretations and representations.
-The approach is confusing because everyone will see what the limits of their imagination will allow.
-And we are all different.
-This memorial presents the visitor with a wide range of emotions, from indifference to joy to fear and isolation; emotions that the victims of the Shoah were confronted with.
+This innovative concept leaves the visitor alone with their own interpretations and representations.
+The approach is unsettling because each individual will see what their imagination's boundaries will allow.
+We are all different.
+This memorial presents visitors with a broad spectrum of emotions, from indifference to joy to fear and isolation; emotions that the Shoah's victims confronted.

-The above-ground section is complemented by a Documentation Centre in the basement, where the history work is carried out intuitively with the help of chronological and biographical contributions, in a remarkably well thought-out and arranged sequence.
+The above-ground section is complemented by a Documentation Centre in the basement.
+Here, the work of recounting history is carried out intuitively with the help of chronological and biographical contributions, arranged in a remarkably well-thought-out sequence.

-It was very difficult for me to understand this Memorial.
-I am now certain that people will continue to come to Berlin to see this Memorial and to observe the work done by the Germans on a painful and tragic past.
-The whole thing is a call for tolerance and respect for the opinions of others.
-There is no denial possible because the Memorial exists.
-On the other hand, it gives new generations the chance to continue their own journey without having to carry the weight of the mistakes of previous generations on their shoulders.
-The Memorial is located in public space and is freely accessible.
+Understanding this Memorial proved challenging for me.
+I am now certain that people will continue to visit Berlin to see this Memorial and witness the work done by Germans to confront a painful and tragic past.
+Denial is impossible because the Memorial exists.
+On the other hand, it allows new generations to continue their own journey without bearing the burden of previous generations' mistakes.
+The Memorial stands in a public space and is freely accessible.

-This unique concept and the exceptional complementarity between the two parts above and below ground make the whole thing a great success.
-In my opinion, and from a more personal point of view, the tribute to the victims of the Shoah takes on a different meaning at the Berlin Jewish Deportation Memorial.
-According to one's perspective, and these perspectives are not antagonistic but complementary, depending on one's viewpoint.
+This unique concept and the exceptional complementarity between the two sections above and below ground make the entirety a resounding success.
+In my opinion, and from a more personal standpoint, the tribute to the victims of the Shoah takes on a different significance at the Berlin Jewish Deportation Memorial.
+These perspectives are not antagonistic but complementary, depending on one's viewpoint.

 Accessible to all, regardless of intellectual background or experience